 Other major cities: Johor Bahru, Ipoh, George Town

 Neighbouring countries: Malaysia is bordered by Thailand to the north, Indonesia to the south and southeast (which it shares the island of Borneo with), the Philippines to the east across the South China Sea, and Singapore to the south.

 Geography: Malaysia has a diverse landscape of coastal plains and mountainous terrain.
 The two major regions of Malaysia, Peninsular Malaysia and Malaysian Borneo, are separated by the South China Sea.
 There are also a number of outlying islands that form part of Malaysian territory.
 Mount Kinabalu, on the island of Borneo, is the highest mountain in Malaysia.
 The country’s diverse mountains and rain forests are home to some of the most unique creatures on Earth.

 Major religions: The majority of the population is Muslim.
-Buddhism and Christianity are the other main religions.
+Buddhism and Christianity are also quite prominent.

 Main languages: Malay is the official language, while English is widely spoken in business.
 The Chinese population in Malaysia usually speaks Cantonese, while the majority of Indian population in Malaysia speaks Tamil.